xenial-io/Xenial.Blog/_drafts/2020-06-24-tasty-delicious-dotnet-testing.md

 #### Lifecycle

-Cause every test framework needs some lifecycle hooks, I start with the easiest one first.
+Because every test framework needs some lifecycle hooks, I start with the easiest one first.

 ##### Native